Flametail tetra: Description

 The flametail tetra has a maximum length of 5.8 cm.
 It has an elongate shaped body with 10 or 11 soft rays in the dorsal fin and 17 soft rays in the anal fin.
 The overall colour is pale yellow with an indistinct humeral spot and a brick-red, deeply forked caudal fin.

 Distribution and habitat

 The flametail tetra is found in northern South America.
-It is found in the draiange system of the Essequibo River and also in the Maripicru Creek in the upper drainage of the Branco River in Guyana.
+It is found in the drainage system of the Essequibo River and also in the Maripicru Creek in the upper drainage of the Branco River in Guyana.
 It has also been reported from the Demerara River, as well as the Courantyne River on the border between Guyana and Suriname.
 Fishes in the genus Aphyocharax are typically very common in middle-sized to large rivers in stretches with sand bottoms and shallow water.
 This species has been reported from this type of habitat in the Corantyne River.